Fenrif/PersistentRegister/README.md

 - **Polly**: Used in order to establish Retry Policies when sending the events to the

--**Serilog**: Used in order to keep logs of key actions throught the whole lifecycle.
+- **Serilog**: Used in order to keep logs of key actions throught the whole lifecycle.

 - **SOLID Principles**: